 We created Hundred Rabbits with the goal of building an audience that could sponsor the creation of high-quality free content, and making it available to those who could otherwise not afford it.
-We figured that if we made enough to travel and to feed ourselves, we could gradually dedicate more time onto these passion projects.
+We figured that if we made enough to have our basic needs covered, we could gradually dedicate more time onto these passion projects.

 Dotgrid, like Left, was originally created to be used internally, but has now grown into something used by thousands of creators.
 The development of the application was done following the Bazaar Model, as opposed to the Cathedral Model, in which the source code is developed over the Internet in view of the public.
 It allowed for a conversation to occur between us and other Dotgrid users, seeing how differently each person used the tool revealed new directions toward which we could grow the software, and in return, new ways for us to use it as well.

 Through these exchanges, we've encountered amazing people who've made projects possible, which would not have existed otherwise, and these people have grown into friends and collaborators.